 First impressions are everything

 When you start as a freelancer, it sucks.
 There I said it!
 And I had more success than a lot of other freelancers out there.
-I regularly get asked by beginners freelancers online why they aren’t getting clients, and when I look at their profile, I see a ton of red flags.
+I regularly get asked by beginners freelancers online why they aren’t getting clients, and when I look at their profiles, I see a ton of red flags.

 Let’s look at them to see what you can change.
 Some factors are in your control, and some aren’t, but I wanted to address them.